Washington Oaks State Park has a split personality — there are two distinctly different reasons to visit this state park near St. Augustine.

 At Washington Oaks, the coquina juts out of the sand and the winds and waves have shaped it into a sort of natural sculpture.

-When you walk down to the beach at Washington Oaks, you’ll first see some low outcroppings of coquina.
+When you walk down to the beach, you’ll first see some low outcroppings of coquina.
 Head north along the shore, and the rocks get larger and more fantastic.
 The rocks extend some distance north and also crop up in the water.
-At high tide, the water crashing in the coquina rocks is a spectacular sight.
-At low tide, the coquina shapes create tide pools with little sea creatures.

 The park road to the beach is marked “Florida scrub habitat” and is directly off of scenic A1A.
 It leads to a beach parking lot with about 30 spaces.